Lab 04: a few pointers

 integers.

-Copy the data from S->elements
+Copy the data from S->elements into

-Give back the smaller array using delete
+Give back the smaller array using delete.

-struct use that new storage.
+Make the S struct use that new storage.

 Part 3: insert